recepayddogdu/Nvidia-Jetson-Installation-Guide/Installations 981b220c4eb5495690827fe422a7cb91/How to Clear The External Storage on Jetson Module fa019a382f0e49579dc71b92567ecfc1.md

 # How to Clear The External Storage on Jetson Modules

+> 1- How to change the Filesystem Root to internal storage?
+>
+>
+> 2- How to format the external storage?
+>

 In this guide we will change the Filesystem Root storage from external to internal storage (eMMC).
 Then, we will format the external storage.

 Sometimes we need to re-flash (or upgrade) our Jetson modules.
 Using an external storage as Filesystem Root cause a few problems after doing it.
 We have to follow these steps below to avoid these problems.